Sarabhai (crater)

 Sarabhai is a small, circular, bowl-shaped crater on the Mare Serenitatis, in the northeast quadrant of the Moon.
 The formation is relatively isolated, being located to the northeast of the crater Bessel.
 It lies along a wrinkle ridge designated the Dorsum Azara.

-This crater is named after Indian astrophysicist Vikram Sarabhai, considered the Father of the Indian Space Programme.
+This crater was named after Indian astrophysicist Vikram Sarabhai in 1973, considered the Father of the Indian Space Programme.
 It was previously identified as Bessel A.